 How Long Dried Beans Last

 For best results, you should use dried beans within a year of purchase.
-However, they’ll still be packed with nutritional content and easy to cook 1-2 years in.
+However, they’ll still be packed with nutritional content and easy to cook for 1-2 years.

 Once your bag is 2-3 years old, expect the nutritional value of your beans to decrease.
-The vitamins and minerals once had will be gone within 5 years.
+The vitamins and minerals once had will be gone within five years.

 There are two reasons you want to cook your dried beans sooner rather than later.
-First, the nutritional content decreases after time goes on.
+First, the nutritional content decreases as time goes on.